chilicoder/study-wpm-workbook/README.md

 [WysockiFig23]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-3.png "Incremental PMLC Model"

 Differences from Linear.
-*Deliverables in the Incremental approach are released according to a schedule.
+* Deliverables in the Incremental approach are released according to a schedule.
 * Encourages change requests.
 * Often extensive re-planning follows, significantly changing the release schedule.

+> Example: Cooking 5 cakes.

 ###Agile Project Management
 The vast majority of their projects are a closer fit to APM approaches than either TPM or xPM approaches